cortex-lab/Suite2P/README.md

 You can also run spike deconvolution without running the entire pipeline by calling wrapperDECONV(ops,F,N), where F and N are the fluorescence and neuropil traces respectively, while ops specifies some deconvolution parameters like sampling rate and sensory decay timescale.
 See the function help for more information.

 ----------
 Below we describe the outputs of the pipeline first, and then describe the options for setting it up, and customizing it.
 Importantly, almost all options have pre-specified defaults.
-Any options specified in master_file in ops0 overrides these defaults.
-Furthermore, any option specified in the make_db file (experiment specific) overrides both the defaults and the options set in master_file.
+Any options specified in `master_file` in ops0 overrides these defaults.
+Furthermore, any option specified in the `make_db` file (experiment specific) overrides both the defaults and the options set in master_file.
 This allows for flexibility in processing different experiments with different options.
 The only critical option that you'll need to set is ops0.diameter, or db(N).diameter.
 This gives the algorithm the scale of the recording, and the size of ROIs you are trying to extract.
 We recommend as a first run to try the pipeline after setting the diameter option.
 Depending on the results, you can come back and try changing some of the other options.

-Note: some of the options are not specified in either the example master_file or the example make_db file.
+Note: some of the options are not specified in either the example `master_file` or the example make_db file.
 These are usually more specialized features.

 # III.
 Outputs.

-The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like F_M150329_MP009_2015-04-29_plane1.
+The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like `F_M150329_MP009_2015-04-29_plane1`.
 It contains all the information collected throughout the processing, and contains the ROI and neuropil traces in Fcell and FcellNeu, and whether each ROI j is a cell or not in stat(j).iscell. stat(j) contains information about each ROI j and can be used to recover the corresponding pixels for each ROI in stat.ipix.
 The centroid of the ROI is specified in stat as well.
 Here is a summary of where the important results are:

 cell traces are in dat.Fcell
 neuropil traces are in dat.FcellNeu